happyloganli/git_helper_extension/README.md

 ### Chrome extension setup
 If you want to test this extension locally, you can follow these steps:
-1. Run command `npm run build`
-2. In your chrome browser, oper `chrome://extensions`.
-Switch on developer mode, choose `Load Unpacked`, and choose `dist` directory of this project.
+1. In your chrome browser, oper `chrome://extensions`.
+Switch on developer mode, choose `Load Unpacked`, and choose this project folder.

 ### Custom AI Setting